thk-test2/studyTH/README.md

 ### SWEA 2983. 두 번 이상 등장하는 문자열: [Problem](https://swexpertacademy.com/main/code/problem/problemDetail.do?contestProbId=AV-eALvKRnsDFAXr)
 - Algorithm: String, Ravin-Karp
-- Idea: Find the longest substring occurs more than once.
+- Intro: Find the longest substring occurs more than once.
 - Solve
     1. Use binary search to find the maximum length occurs more than once.
     2. To search the string in O(N), use a rolling hash(Ravin-Karp) technic.